bob-fornal/work-notes/AWS/CDA/DynamoDB.md

 * Partition Key's value is used as input to an internal hash function which output determines the partition (physical location in which the data is stored)
 * No 2 items in a table can have the same partition key value

-Composite (unique ID and date range):
+Composite (unique ID and date range)

 * Partition Key & Sort Key (Hash and Range) composed of two attributes
 * Partition Key's value is used as input to an internal hash function which output determines the partition (physical location in which the data is stored)